 Wolf eyes dogwood (Cornus kousa ‘Wolf Eyes’):

 One of many named cultivars of the kousa dogwood, the leaves of ‘Wolf Eyes’ are variegated, making it a real garden stand-out.
 The flowers are creamy white and look quite stunning side-by-side with the variegated foliage.
 ‘Wolf Eyes’ has a beautiful shape and form.
+If you’re looking for a small flowering tree with great fall foliage, this one fits the bill.
 It’s hardy to -20 degrees F and makes an exceptional understory tree that’s slow growing and a nice focal point in a shade garden.

 Star magnolia (Magnolia stellata):